-As mentioned above, Northern Ontario is huge.
-How I broke down where to find the best trails was by quickly breaking it up into four smaller regions, to make the search a bit easier and to ensure that all of Northern Ontario was covered.
+I broke down where to find the best trails was by breaking up the province into four smaller regions.
+Here are the best ATV trails and adventures in each part of Ontario.

-ATVers in the area receive a 10% accommodation discount staying at the Beauview Cottage Resort.
 If you’re new and want to try out ATVing in the Muskoka area, check out Back Country Tours—they offer an awesome variety of packages to experience Muskoka at its best: on an ATV.
 They even have a horseback riding/ATV tour package!
 How cool is that!?

 Ardbeg is an amazing location where everyone will be entertained and have fun, whether you’re on a family ATV trip or a trip with the guys.
 It's a more remote location in comparison to Muskoka, but there are cottage rentals available if you’re not the camping type.
 There's also a great one-stop general store just outside of all the trails.

 In regards to the graphic above, Cochrane, Ontario is located in Section 2 and is at the end of the highway if you’re traveling to Moosonee (located on James Bay).
-Cochrane is a true northern outpost, overflowing with rich native culture and heritage.
-Not only can you take an amazing ATV trip while in Cochrane you can also swim with the polar bears (not actually, there’s a really thick pane of glass between you and the polar bear, but it was awesome when I went when I was 14).
+Cochrane is a true northern outpost, overflowing with rich Indigenous culture and heritage.
+Not only can you take an amazing ATV trip while in Cochrane, you can also swim with the polar bears (not really, there’s a really thick pane of glass between you and the polar bear, but it was awesome when I went when I was 14).

 Cochrane is a huge destination for snowmobilers in the winter months, so it can only be expected to be an amazing destination for ATV lovers from spring to fall!
 Bear Tracks ATV Tours is located in Cochrane and departs from the town where there is ample parking and staging.
 Cochrane offers a wide variety of terrain for every level of ATV rider, spectacular Northern Ontario sights, culture and learning.